 The anti-British film Ohm Krüger, directed by Hans Steinhoff, was the second most costly, elaborate, and lavish feature film made during the Third Reich.
 It's budget of RM 5.47 million was only surpassed by Münchhausen two years later.
 Starring the renowned actor Emil Jannings in the title role, with a very strong and huge cast of leading and supporting actors, it depicted the Boer War in South Africa as a merciless British series of war crimes against innocent Boer farmers and their defenseless women and children -- driven by gold, greed and hatred.
 Kitchener’s brutal use of a concentration camp against Boer civilians sheeted home that this was another perfidious British invention.
 According to the Film-Kurier Tageszeitung, over 40,000 people were employed in the mass battle scenes.
 (Scroll below to see a behind-the-scenes photo taken during the organising of the Treck scene which opens the film.)

 The Gillespie Collection has seven different original posters for this important propaganda film.
 These include three Tobis film posters for Germany, as well as two from France, and two from Italy.

-The rare world premiere film program is in the Collection, as well as the Tobis film studio glossy 40-page promotion brochure (the German, Italian and the French language editions), the Tobis pressbook, the Reichsfilmkammer’s flyer on the historical accuracy of the film by Ziegler; and the original Simplicissmus magazine (shown below) depicting the famous Olaf Gulbransson cover sketch of Jannings as Krüger which was also used (Muster 2) as one of the German posters.
+The rare world premiere film program is in the Collection, as well as the Tobis film studio glossy 40-page promotion brochure (we have the German, Italian and the French language editions), the Tobis pressbook, the Reichsfilmkammer’s flyer on the historical accuracy of the film by Dr. Ziegler; and the original Simplicissmus magazine (shown below) depicting the famous Olaf Gulbransson cover sketch of Jannings as Krüger which was also used (Muster 2) as one of the German posters.
 Also in the Collection are sixty different original Tobis lobby cards from the film, and five Tobis press photos from both the Rome and Berlin premieres attended by Jannings, Steinhoff, other cast members, and Minister for Propaganda Joseph Goebbels, German and Italian Ambassadors, as well as Benito Mussolini.